shockbytes/Warehouse/README.md

 lot of pitfalls and edge cases, which make `Room` not a prime candidate for a `Box` implementation.
 Alternatively, if a relational database is required, a `SQLiteBox` implementation is planned.

+## Warehouse 1.0 Requirements
+- Working linting rules (warehouse-rules module) module (e.g. warning if content is not a data class)
+- Box-independent query language on top of boxes and a single `warehouse.query()` method.

 ## Warehouse 2.0